Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Nature gets back to Jayesh
+Jayesh has had his left arm amputated - twice.

-Updated on: [15/10/2024]
+Updated on: [16/10/2024]
 <!-- #jokeEnd -->